Smith-Pad/subjects/README.md

 - generating new subject generations in lessons topics

-## Terminlogies Q&A
+## Terminologies Q&A
-In this section, we are going to be talking about terminlogies with Q&A.
+In this section, we are going to be talking about Terminologies with Q&A.

 > Q: What is Simple Talking Response Learning?